Signs and symptoms of pelvic inflammatory disease may include:

 - Painful or difficult urination

 PID may cause only minor signs and symptoms or none at all.
-Asymptomatic PID is especially common when the infection is due to chlamydia.
+PID with mild or no symptoms is especially common when the infection is due to chlamydia.

 When to see a doctor